Otto Braun: In exile

 He was at that point able to rent out his house in Ascona at a good price.
 It allowed him to move back to Switzerland and live there, relieved of at least the worst of his financial worries until the outbreak of the war.
 Then things went downhill again; no tenant could be found so Braun had to move back into his house without any income.
 His book did not bring in enough to even pay the mortgage interest on his house.
 In the summer of 1941, he sold his watch and "other expendable things that could be turned into money".
 He spent much of the time in bed suffering from attacks of rheumatism.
-To his closest confidant Herbert Weichmann, he wrote, "when many weeks I wander from table to table like a beggar student, I can hardly help feeling depressed."
+To his closest confidant Herbert Weichmann, he wrote, "when many weeks I wander from table to table like a beggar student, I can hardly help feeling depressed".

 It was the former Reichstag member Heinrich Georg Ritzel who brought Braun back into social and political life.
 He established contact with the Bavarian Social Democrat Wilhelm Hoegner and the former Reich Chancellor Joseph Wirth.
 Together they drew up plans for a possible postwar order, but Braun's attempt to have the Allies reinstate the previous democratic Prussian government failed because they had decided to abolish Prussia.
 Ritzel arranged modest financial support from the Swiss Workers' Relief Agency so that Braun at least no longer had to beg.

 Post-war

 Although he had been one of the most powerful men of the Weimar Republic, Braun largely disappeared from public memory after World War II.
 His ideas about post-war politics failed to attract interest.
 Neither his political views nor what he symbolized fit into the changed situation in Germany.
 The old Free State of Prussia was divided between the Federal Republic of Germany, the German Democratic Republic, Poland and the Soviet Union, and the idea of a genuinely democratic and republican socialism increasingly contradicted both the West's and the East's Cold War political ideas.
-In the Soviet Occupation Zone and the later East Germany, both as a Social Democrat and as a Prussian, he was too close to what was called revanchism to be appreciated.
+In the Soviet Occupation Zone and later East Germany, both as a Social Democrat and as a Prussian, he was too close to what was called revanchism to be appreciated.
 In West Germany, Konrad Adenauer, Braun's longtime domestic political adversary and a staunch opponent of both Prussianism and socialism, dominated the government for many years.
 In addition, Braun's commitment to the Weimar Republic was long overshadowed by his ultimate political failure and general passivity during the Prussian coup d'état.
-Otto Braun died in Locarno, Switzerland on 15 December 1955.
+Otto Braun died in Locarno, Switzerland, on 15 December 1955.

 It was not until the 1970s that historians began to take an interest in Otto Braun again.
 Hagen Schulze wrote a comprehensive biography of him in 1977 (see Further Reading).

+Legacy

+In 1995, Hans-Beimler-Straße (Hans Beimler Street) in the former East Berlin was renamed Otto-Braun-Straße by the Berlin authorities.